UntitledModGame/umg-mods/effects/planning.md

     - modify property, when condition
 - componentEffect:
     - ensure a component exists / change a component, when condition
-- triggerEffect:
+- eventAffect:
-    - triggers an ability by listening to events from an event-bus.
+    - triggers something by listening to events from an event-bus.
     - (We dont need targets/filters here, since we will emit an event.
         Future systems can use targets/filters if they want)
-- answerEffect:
+- questionEffect:
     answers a question from a question-bus.